pasupulaphani/node-cache-redis/README.md

 - Flexible Expiration: Through configuration, you can set a default expiration mode and time for each layer.
 - Statistics / Counters: Gather statistical information and track caching operations in Performance Monitor as needed.
 - Modular Design: Lib comes in many different packages, separating the features and dependencies.

-##### Todo:

-- Serialization: Used to serialize values in distributed scenarios, can be configured.
-- Synchronized locking with a semaphore

 ### Getting started